rmassch/healthbox-hacs/README.md

 1. Go to the integrations page
 1. Click on the "Add Integration" button at the bottom-right
-1. Search for the "Healthbox 3" integration
+1. Search for the "Renson Healthbox" integration
-1. Select the Healthbox 3 integration
+1. Select the Renson Healthbox integration

 ## Configuration